Azure-Samples/azure-sql-modernize-app-with-ai/README.md

 # Migrate and Modernize with Azure SQL

-This repository contains a sample application and scripts to demonstrate how to migrate and modernize your applications with Azure SQL and AI, without the need to change your application code and taking advantage of [Data API builder](https://aka.ms/dab) to create a modern data access layer.
+This repository contains a sample application and scripts to demonstrate how to modernize your applications *after you have migrated your database to Azure*, using Azure SQL and AI, without the need to change your application code and taking advantage of [Data API builder](https://aka.ms/dab) to create a modern data access layer.

 - [Modernize your applications with Azure SQL and AI](#modernize-your-applications-with-azure-sql-and-ai)
 - [Bring AI to your data](#bring-ai-to-your-data)